Most of us want to make more money relative to our expenses when possible.

 Conduct research on the lenders you find to ensure that they have experience in the industry, good customer service, and no hidden fees.

-It’s also worth keeping in mind that every lender has varying requirements, fees, and interest rates, so take time to shop around to find the best deal.
+It’s also worth keeping in mind that every lender has varying requirements, fees, and current mortgage rates, so take time to shop around to find the best deal.
 This includes different rates for different term lengths.
 Therefore, you will need to specifically look at 15-year mortgage rates if this is the duration you need with your mortgage.

 What’s great about doing business with an online lender is that everything can be done online.
 There’s no need to speak with someone in person or step foot in a branch.
 You can submit your documentation electronically and complete your application online.

 Additionally, many online lenders offer guidance throughout the process so you’re not left on your own, just as a traditional bank lender would, except it’s done through online communication and via phone.